Skip to main content Skip to footer

 Any member may resign his or her membership by giving the Executive Officer notice in writing to that effect.
 No refund of membership fees will be paid.

-If any member shall be convicted on indictment of any criminal offence, or is declared ‘en desastre’ or makes a composition or arrangement with his or her creditors under the provisions of any relevant law he or she shall immediately cease to be a member of the Society.
-The Executive Committee shall have power, at its discretion, to reinstate him or her.
+If any member shall be convicted on indictment of any financial criminal offence, or struck off as a member of their respective professional association/professional body or is declared ‘en desastre’ or makes a composition or arrangement with his or her creditors under the provisions of any relevant law he or she shall immediately cease to be a member of the Society.
+The Executive Committee shall have power, at its discretion, to reinstate him or her

-3.1.1: a member of the Institute of Chartered Accountants in England and Wales, or its successor in title, or,
+3.1.1: a member of the Institute of Chartered Accountants in England and Wales, or its successor in title;

-3.1.2: a member of the Institute of Chartered Accountants of Scotland, or its successor in title, or,
+3.1.2: a member of the Institute of Chartered Accountants of Scotland, or its successor in title;

-3.1.3: a member of the Institute of Chartered Accountants in Ireland, or its successor in title, or,
+3.1.3: a member of the Institute of Chartered Accountants in Ireland, or its successor in title;

-3.1.4: a member of the Association of Chartered Certified Accountants, or its successor in title, or,
+3.1.4: a member of the Association of Chartered Certified Accountants, or its successor in title;

 3.1.5: a member of the Chartered Institute of Management Accountants, or its successor in title.

-3.2.1 a member of the Association of Accounting Technicians, or,
+3.2.1 a member of the Association of Accounting Technicians;

-3.2.3 an Affiliate member of a body, which is itself a member of the CCAB, or,
+3.2.3 an Affiliate member of a body, which is itself a member of the CCAB;

 3.2.4 a member of an overseas accountancy body which body enjoys reciprocal membership arrangements with, or is recognised by, any of the bodies referred to in Clause 3.1 above.

-Furthermore, in addition to the above, the Executive Committee shall have power in its absolute discretion to admit to Associate Membership qualified members of any professional accountancy related body including, but not limited to, members of the Institutes of Taxation and Chartered Secretaries and Administrators.
+Furthermore, in addition to the above, the Executive Committee shall have power in its absolute discretion to admit to Associate Membership qualified members of any professional accountancy related body including, but not limited to, members of the Institute of Taxation and the Chartered Governance Institute.

-3.3.1 a student currently studying to become a member of the professional bodies quoted in all sections of Clause 3 shall be eligible for student membership of the Society, or,
+3.3.1 a student currently studying to become a member of the professional bodies quoted in all sections of Clause 3 shall be eligible for student membership of the Society;

-All members are required to pay the full amount of the annual subscription fixed by the Executive Committee from time to time which is payable on admission to membership and by 31 January in each subsequent year.
+All members are required to pay the full amount of the annual subscription fixed by the Executive Committee from time to time which is payable on admission to membership and on 1 December in each subsequent year.
 Membership will automatically cease if the subscription has not been paid by 1 March.
 Changes in the annual subscription may be made from time to time with the approval of the members at a General Meeting.

 The financial year of the Society shall end on 30 November.
-Accounts shall be prepared each year for submission to the Annual General Meeting, and such accounts shall be subject to examination and reported on by the Honorary Reporting Accountant.
+Accounts shall be prepared each year for submission to the Annual General Meeting, and such accounts shall be prepared by a firm/persons approved by the Executive Committee on recommendation of the Treasurer, President and/or any Executive Committee member.
+Such accounts will be subject to independent review by the Executive Committee for comment and approval and such approval will be ratified at a regular Executive Committee meeting.

 The Annual General Meeting of the Society shall be held in Guernsey in each year within six months after the financial year end to transact the following business:-

-6.2 to receive the Accounts for the past financial year, and,
+6.2 to receive the Accounts for the past financial year;

-6.3 to elect the President, Vice President and the other members of the Executive Committee, and,
+6.3 to elect the President, Vice President and the other members of the Executive Committee;

 6.5 to transact any other business of which due notice has been given to the Secretary/Executive Officer of the Society.